Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

-In applications, the inverse problem in \eqref{eq:sampling10} often does not have a unique solution and/or the solutions cannot be computed.
-However, applying the forward model to verify that a solution maps to a noisy measurement is often computable.

-The goal of solving the inverse problem is to produce an approximation or set of approximations $\hat{x}$ to the true solution $x$.
-Any algorithm or method that yields an approximate inverse map from noisy measurements in the set $\mathcal{M}_2$ to an approximation to the true solution $x$, is denoted by $\phi: \mathcal{M}_2 \rightarrow \mathbb{C}^{d_1}$ with $\phi(y) = \hat{x}$.
+Here, $x$ represents the signal of interest, while $e$ represents the noise.
+The sets $\mathcal{M}_1$ and $\mathcal{E}$ describe the signals of interest and noise, respectively, and may be finite, but we do not assume this.
+The function $F \colon \mathcal{M}_1\times \mathcal{E} \to \mathcal{M}_2 \subset \mathcal{Y}$ which describes the forward model such that $\mathcal{M}_2 = F(\mathcal{M}_1 \times \mathcal{E})$ and is deliberately kept general to encompass many known models.
+The aim of solving the inverse problem is to produce an approximation or set of approximations $\hat{x}$ to the true solution $x$.
+Any algorithm or method that yields an approximate inverse map from noisy measurements in the set $\mathcal{M}_2$ to an approximation to the true solution $x$, is denoted by $\phi: \mathcal{M}_2 \rightarrow \mathcal{X}$ with $\phi(y) = \hat{x}$.
 Some examples are approximate inverse maps obtained from optimization-based inverse methods, such as compressed sensing \cite{FoucartRauhutCSbook} or total variation minimization \cite{rudin1992nonlinear,huang2009new}, combinations of optimization and data-driven inverse methods \cite{Arr19,borcea2023waveform}, and (un-)supervised Deep Learning methods \cite{Str-18,bel19,Bo-18}.
-A valuable and comprehensive mathematical review of data-driven methods for solving inverse problems is provided in \cite{Arr19}.
-The reconstruction error of an approximate inverse map $\phi: \mathcal{M}_2 \rightarrow \mathbb{C}^{d_1}$ for approximately solving \eqref{eq:sampling10} is often quantified by the empirical expectation of the residual of the reconstruction and solutions of the $M \in \mathbb{N}$ samples $\mathcal{D}=\{(x_m,y_m)\}_{m=1}^M = \{(x_m,F(x_m,e_m))\}_{m=1}^M \subset \mathcal{M}_1 \times \mathcal{M}_2$, and can be denoted by
+A common choice for optimization-based approximate inverse map is to add a weighted regularization term $\alpha\mathcal{R}(\cdot)$ to the optimization objective, which often takes the following form